suyashvsingh/RCE70/README.md

 [![Product Name Screen Shot][product-screenshot]](https://rce70.vercel.app/)

 Users can run code on the web without having to install any IDE or text editor.
 And it's free!
+The app currently supports 5 languages, C++, C, Python, Java and Javascript.
+The app is hosted on Vercel and Digital Ocean.
+The app is also containerized using Docker.
+The app is also serverless, and uses AWS Lamda to run the code.

 ## Tools Used